pickware/style-guide/javascript/README.md

 # Configure ESLint for Shopware Plugins

-Include `"viison-style-guide": "git+https://github.com/VIISON/style-guide.git"` in devDependencies in your `plugin.json`.

 Add the following lines to your `.gitignore`
 ```
 /node_modules
 /package-lock.json
 ```

-Create a `.eslintignore` file with the following lines
+Create an `.eslintignore` file with the following lines
 ```
 /community-store
 /ViisonCommon
 /vendor
 ```

-Create a `package.json` file with the following lines and change it to your plugin
+Create a `package.json` file with the following lines and modify it to match your plugin
 ```
 {
     "name": "shopware-my-plugin",